10kh-at-rb/0_lewagon_workshops/workshops/tech-entrepreneurship.md

 ### Level-0 metrics

-- metric = **Mailchimp subscribees**
+- Number of **Mailchimp subscribees**
-- You can launch marketing campaigns on your list
+- You can launch marketing campaigns on your lists

 ![analytics]({% asset_path tech-entrepreneurs/mailchimp-metrics.png %})